 10 The Design of a Mechanism Needed to Conduct a Search For People and Find Information for Their Families

-Jeremy Julian Sarkin teaches human rights, transitional justice and a research methodology course to doctoral students at NOVA University of Lisbon in Portugal.
-He has a master’s in law degree from Harvard Law School and a doctorate in law.
+Professor Jeremy Julian Sarkin teaches human rights, transitional justice and a research methodology course to doctoral students at NOVA University of Lisbon in Portugal.
+He is a Research Fellow in the Department of Criminology at the University of the Free State Bloemfontein, South Africa.
+He has a master’s in law degree from Harvard Law School and a doctorate in comparative and international law.
 He served as an acting judge in South Africa.
-He served as Chairperson-Rapporteur of the United Nations Working Group on Enforced or Involuntary Disappearances.
-He is admitted to practice as attorney in the USA and South Africa.
+He was a member (2008-2014) and served as Chairperson-Rapporteur (2009-2012) of the United Nations Working Group on Enforced or Involuntary Disappearances.
+He is admitted to practice as attorney in the United States and South Africa.
 He has published 18 books and more than 300 journal articles.
-He serves on a number of NGO and journal editorial boards.
+He serves on a number of non-governmental organisations and journal editorial boards.

 "Through the lens of Syria, Sarkin has provided a compelling and provocative case to prioritise assistance to victims of massive human rights violations.
 His book raises a wealth of issues that will be of interest to readers – among them, the operation of international law, the application of the R2P doctrine, and UN reform – which goes well beyond the Syria case example.
 His solutions and proposals for action to address longstanding, intractable problems in international governance deserve urgent attention.
 The issues raised in the book need to be debated to find a new way to deal with the ills of the world."